SnehaPopuri/winter-supplement-calculator/README.md

 ### 4. Update the MQTT Topic ID (Local Setup)

 If you want to run the application on your local machine and change the MQTT topic ID:
+Copy the Topic id from the frontend and paste into backend system.
+Or for manual setup:

 - **Backend (`main.py`)**:
   Open `main.py` and locate the following constants for the input and output topics.
 Change them to your desired topic IDs: